Terms of Business

 What we will not do

-– Provide a decision in principal before conducting a thorough review of your circumstances and needs (fact find) and obtaining sufficient supporting information to assist the application;
+– Provide a decision in principle before conducting a thorough review of your circumstances and needs (fact find) and obtaining sufficient supporting information to assist the application;

 – Cause you to incur a credit search without first notifying you;